 The primary monitoring objective of this project is to increase average cover of sedges, rushes, willows, and wetland forbs and decrease upland species in the restored portion of the treated properties between 2012 and 2017.
-In 2016, Renée Rondeau (CNHP), Gay Austin (BLM), Suzie Parker (USFS) conducted vegetation monitoring of 77 Line Point Intercept transects within the treated stream reach, 29 transects for controls, and 270 photo-points at West Flat Top Mountain and Flat Top Mountain.
+In 2016, Renée Rondeau (CNHP), Gay Austin (BLM), Suzie Parker (USFS), conducted monitoring of 192 Line Point Intercept transects (154 in treated stream reaches plus 49 controls) and 543 photo points on 12 stream reaches at eight priority sites.
+The methods are consistent with the monitoring guidelines as outlined in Zeedyk and Clothier (2014).

-In late 2016, the monitoring team completed a vegetation monitoring report summarizing five years of data collection for all priority sites (see Appendix C).
+In late 2016, the monitoring team completed a vegetation monitoring report summarizing the first five years of data collection for all priority sites.
 Data analysis was conducted on sites with at least two years of data.
-To assess progress towards the management objectives, the team pooled all wetland species and graphed differences in cover between years.
+To assess progress towards the management objectives, the team pooled all wetland species (facultative and obligate) and graphed differences in cover between years.
 At least three years of post-treatment are needed to detect vegetation response.
-The increase in wetland species cover varied by reach and the number of growing seasons post treatment and ranged from 0-245%.
+The increase in wetland species cover varied by reach and the number of growing seasons post treatment and averaged 160% (with a range from 28-245%).
 The team categorized the response rate into three categories: fast, slow and no response yet.

-See Table 4 and Figure 3 below for a summary of wetland plant species cover change from the year restoration structures were installed (baseline) at all priority sites (except South Cottonwood).
+See Table 5 and Figure 3 below for a summary of wetland plant species cover change from the year restoration structures were installed (baseline) at all priority sites (except South Cottonwood).
+See Appendix D for more details.

 Management objectives are being met but at different rates of response across sites.
 The increase in wetland species cover varied by reach and the number of growing seasons post treatment.
-Redden Ranch at West Flat Top, an ephemeral reach, experienced one of the fastest and largest percent changes in wetland plant species cover (245%) four years' post treatment.
+The Private Ranch (Redden) at West Flat Top, an ephemeral reach, experienced one of the fastest and largest percent changes in wetland plant species cover (245%) four years' post treatment.
 West Flat Top at Henkel Road, also an ephemeral reach, experienced a slower percent change in wetland plant species cover (24%) three years' post treatment.
 Several factors may be influencing this, e.g., differences in flow rates, floodplain width, geology, snowmelt and/or precipitation events.
 Further study is needed to understand the importance of these variables.
 In addition, other metrics, aside from wetland plant species cover, are changing, e.g., sediment is building and raising the stream bed, reducing down-cutting and head cutting.

-Table 4.
-Wetland plant species cover response rates grouped into fast, slow and no response yetcategories for priority sites and stream reaches (from Rondeau et al. 2016).
+Table 5.
+Wetland plant species cover response rates grouped into fast, slow and no response yet categories for priority sites and stream reaches (from Rondeau et al. 2016).